 Choose Webull if you want:

-- Paper trading to practice risk-free
+- Paper trading for beginners

-- Advanced charts at no cost
+- Good charting tools at no cost

 - To learn technical analysis